maniotrix/KarnAGT/backend/docker/database/README.md

 Complete database infrastructure management for development, staging, and production environments.

-> **✨ Simple & Clean:** All custom configurations are commented out by default.
-The containers work perfectly with their default settings, just like your original setup.
-Uncomment config files only if you need custom tuning.
+> **✨ Simple & Clean:** All containers work perfectly with their default settings, just like your original setup.
+No complex init containers, no resource limits, no security hardening complexity - just reliable database services.

 > **🎯 Image Consistency:** All environments use **identical Docker images** with **pinned versions** (`postgres:15`, `redis:7`, `neo4j:5.19`, `qdrant/qdrant:v1.14.1`, `minio/minio:RELEASE.2025-05-24T17-08-30Z`) for proven stability and true environment parity.

+> **🚀 No Resource Limits:** All services can use whatever resources they need - no artificial memory or CPU constraints that could cause startup issues.

 ## 🚀 Quick Start